Five Tips for Making Your Treadmill Desk More ‘Green’

 First let’s discuss how much electricity your treadmill desk consumes.
 Even if you have an electric height-adjustable desk you can disregard its power consumption in the big picture because you’ll only be activating that motor for less than a minute a day.
 Logically, the big power draw will come from the treadmill itself when it’s running.

-Yes, some treadmill models do not have an automatic shut off when you stop walking, but the parasitic draw from these will typically be less than 10 watts so if it bothers you just flip the power switch off after each walking session, or plug the treadmill and your computer equipment into a high-amperage power strip that you can reach more easily.
+Some treadmill models like the Unsit and the Lifespan units have an automatic shut off when you stop walking, which will definitely save on the electric bill.
+The parasitic power draw on any idle treadmill will typically be less than 10 watts, but if even that bothers you just flip the power switch off after each walking session, or plug the treadmill and your computer equipment into a high-amperage switched power strip that you can reach more easily.

 Conventional running treadmills typically consume between 750 and 1500 watts at full speed.
 While we’ve written a lot about how the load on the motor at walking speeds is much higher than at running speeds, as far as energy consumption is concerned the relationship between belt speed and electricity is fairly linear – the faster you go the more electricity the motor will draw.
 A true walking treadmill (one that’s designed with a top-end speed of between 2 mph and 2.5 mph) will consume less electricity at lower speeds because it is more efficiently geared to the RPM range you’ll be in most of the time.